kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

   cloud services to workloads, I need fail-over from one cloud provider to others when the primary cloud provider is overwhelmed or in a failure state.

+* As a gateway admin providing egress routing to external services, I need to be able to verify the identity of that external source and enforce authentication to secure that connection.

+* As a gateway admin providing egress routing to external services, I need to be able to verify the client connection to the external service.

+* As a gateway admin providing egress routing to external services, I need to be able to manage certificate authorities for egress connections, such that I can pin certificates or provide custom authorities (e.g. intermediate, self-signed, etc).
+I should also be able to integrate Certificate Revocation Lists (CRLs) to untrust revoked certificates.

+* As a gateway admin providing egress routing to external service, DNS resolution for these sources needs to be controlled and secured.
+I need to be able to fine-tune control the DNS resolution of remote FQDNs including the ability to enable reverse DNS mapping checks.

 * As a cluster admin I need to provide inference to workloads on my cluster, but I provide a dedicated cluster for this so that I can manage it separately.